 This object is a member of the following portfolios:

-Your current search criteria is: [Objects]Object Type is "Sculpture and Decorative Arts" and [Objects]Country is "United States" and [Objects]Display Artist is "Kathryn Spence" and [Objects]Period is "21st Century".
+Your current search criteria is: [Objects]Object Type is "Sculpture and Decorative Arts" and [Objects]Display Artist is "Kathryn Spence" and [Objects]Century is "21st Century".